What is Runtime Application Self-Protection (RASP)?

 - NOT a separate app that requires the device to be enrolled in MDM or install a ‘management profile’.
 That’s even worse.
 First of all, this approach does not work for B2C or ‘consumer’ apps (such as mobile banking apps or fintech apps like Square’s Cash App).
 Why?
 Because the mobile app maker doesn’t control or own the device.
 That’s what this Check Point article is about.
 Further ‘mobile management’ or MDM is NOT Mobile Security.

 On the other end of the spectrum are solutions that place all the work on the mobile developer (eg: “here’s 5 SDKs to implement.
 Go rewrite your app.
 Good luck”).
 SDKs can indeed give you ‘in-app’ security.
 But they put all the work on the mobile developer.
-A better approach is to use a No-code solution that doesn’t put all the burden on the mobile developer and extend release cycles.
+A better approach is to use a No-code solution that doesn’t put all the burden on the mobile developer and extends release cycles.

 The only way to build security into apps quickly is to automate the process.
 Appdome is a self-service, choice-driven mobile security and development platform that enables developers or non-developers to select specific features or groups of features across different mobile security categories, and deliver those capabilities inside any iOS or Android app in minutes, with no code or coding.
 Feel free to skip to the end of this blog where I’ve included a video of me implementing 10 or so mobile app security features in Square’s Cash App in less than 5 minutes.
 The end of the video shows me logging into the newly built Cash App with my own account.
 Here are some specific use cases to describe how to build self-defending apps with RASP protection inside: